 ·UAE dress code: Modest attire is expected when visiting UAE.
 Although shorts and bikinis are common at the public beaches in Dubai as well as resorts, visitors and expats are advised to dress modestly when going to public places such as shopping malls, and especially to more conservative areas.
 Basically, shoulders and knees should be covered.
 Women travelers are not expected to cover head or wear abayas (except when visiting mosques).

-·Don’ts: avoid using hand gestures, especially while driving, as it is considered very offensive and can get you into a big trouble.
+·Don’ts: avoid using hand gestures, especially while driving, as it is considered very offensive and can get you into trouble (even jail).

 ALL Posts about United Arab Emirates

 GET YOUR GUIDES